DefactoSoftware/devblog/_posts/2014-08-11-what-we-learned-from-opensourcing-our-pet-project.markdown

 <img src="http://i.imgur.com/L6cCxPd.png" width=500 alt="Projects overview" />
 > We've been using _Hours_ internally for a couple of months now.

-After using Hours internally for a while, we decided it would be cool to clean it up a little and [make it available](https://happyhours.io) for others - both the source as a hosted version (free for small teams).
+After using Hours internally for a while, we decided it would be cool to clean it up a little and [make it available](https://happyhours.io) for others - both the source and a hosted version (free for small teams).

 # So here's what we learned
 --